What Does Rest in the Bible Mean? Have We Had a Restful Life?

 At the start, God’s work was carried out among the chosen ones of Israel; through Moses, He set forth the law for them to obey and also set the Sabbath day for them, the seventh day of His creation.
 The Bible records: “For in six days Jehovah made heaven and earth, the sea, and all that in them is, and rested the seventh day: why Jehovah blessed the sabbath day, and hallowed it” (Exodus 20:11).
 “Six days shall work be done: but the seventh day is the sabbath of rest, an holy convocation; you shall do no work therein: it is the sabbath of Jehovah in all your dwellings” (Leviticus 23:3).
 Following Jehovah’s commandments, the Israelites stopped all their labors and enjoyed resting their bodies on the Sabbath day; they offered Jehovah sacrifices and made music to praise Him in the temple.
 They gained the blessings of Jehovah God because they revered Him and obeyed His law.
 This was God’s work in the Age of Law, as recorded in the Old Testament.

-The Lord Jesus said: “Come to me, all you that labor and are heavy laden, and I will give you rest.
-Take my yoke on you, and learn of me; for I am meek and lowly in heart: and you shall find rest to your souls” (Matthew 11:28-29).
-Ever since the Lord Jesus was nailed to the cross as the sin offering for us, we have been relieved of our sins.
+The (Matthew 11:28-29).
+Ever since the Lord Jesus was nailed to the cross as the sin offering for us, we have no longer been condemned by the law.
 As long as we believe in and accept the Lord Jesus as our Savior, confess and repent, we will be forgiven for our sins and be qualified to come before the Lord Jesus and pray to Him.
 We will enjoy the bounteous blessings, grace and spiritual consolation bestowed by Him, and will feel assured and at peace.
-This is the rest brought by God’s work in the Age of Grace.
+This is the rest brought by God’s work in the Age of Grace.said: “Come to me, all you that labor and are heavy laden, and I will give you rest.
+Take my yoke on you, and learn of me; for I am meek and lowly in heart: and you shall find rest to your souls”

 Although we have gained the Lord Jesus’ redemption, been forgiven for our sins, and enjoy the peace and joy bestowed by Him, there is an undeniable fact that remains: Our corrupt nature still exists, and our sinful nature is still rooted deeply inside us, so we are often seduced by Satan into committing sins involuntarily.
 We live our lives sinning in the day and confessing at night.
 We also often face all kinds of temptations and cannot shake off the shackles of our sins, so that we still suffer pain and sorrow.
 Therefore, in order to entirely save us from a miserable life of being bound by sins, and lead us to a life without sorrow and crying (See Revelation 21:3-4), and enter into rest with us, God in the last days still needs to do a stage of judgment and cleansing work.
 Just as prophecies in the Bible say: “Saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come” (Revelation 14:7), and “For the time is come that judgment must begin at the house of God” (1 Peter 4:17).

 Then, what will the life be like when God enters into rest together with us?
-God says: “The sign of entering into rest is as thus: Satan has been destroyed; those wicked people who join Satan in its evildoing have been punished and wiped out; all forces hostile to God cease to exist.
+God says: “The sign of entering into rest will be when Satan has been destroyed, when those wicked people who joined it in its evildoing have been punished and wiped out and when all forces hostile to God cease to exist.
 God entering into rest means that He will no longer carry out His work of humanity’s salvation.
-Humanity entering into rest means that all of humanity will live within God’s light and under His blessings; there will be none of Satan’s corruption, nor will any unrighteous things occur.
-Humanity will live normally upon earth, and they will live under God’s care.
-When God and man enter into rest together, it will mean that humanity has been saved and that Satan has been destroyed, that God’s work among man has finished entirely.
-God will no longer continue to work among man, and man will no longer live under Satan’s domain.
-Therefore, God will no longer be busy, and man will no longer rush about; God and man will enter into rest simultaneously.”
+Humanity entering into rest means that all of humanity will live within God’s light and under His blessings, devoid of Satan’s corruption, and no more unrighteousness will occur.
+Under God’s care, humans will live normally upon earth.
+When God and humanity enter into rest together, it means that humanity has been saved and that Satan has been destroyed, that God’s work in humans is entirely complete.
+God will no longer continue to work in humans, and they will no longer live under Satan’s domain.
+As such, God will no longer be busy, and humans will no longer be constantly on the move; God and humanity will enter into rest simultaneously.”

 From God’s words we can see: After mankind enters into rest, there will be no more unrighteousness or filth on the earth, or the interference of Satan; we will be led by God Himself and will live a normal life under God’s care and blessings.
 At that time, though we have experienced Satan’s corruption, we will finally be saved by God and become true creations; we will no longer disobey or resist God but worship Him, bear witness to Him and honor Him on the earth; we will return to the original life of Adam and Eve.